SV Stripfing

-Sportverein Stripfing known simply as SV Stripfing is an Austrian football club based in Weikendorf, Lower Austria, in the district of Gänserndorf.
-The club is part of the Lower Austrian Football Association (NÖFV) and was promoted to the Austrian 2.
-Liga for the 2023–24 season.
+Sportverein Stripfing, known simply as SV Stripfing, is an inactive Austrian football club based in Weikendorf, Lower Austria, in the district of Gänserndorf.
+The club is affiliated to the Lower Austrian Football Association (NÖFV) and played in the Austrian 2.
+Liga from the 2023–24 season until November 2025.

 History

 SV Stripfing was founded in 1951.
 Without any significant success, the first 50 years were spent in the depths of the Lower Austrian House of Commons.
 Stripfing finished the 2007–08 season in sixth place in the 2nd division, the eighth highest division and the lowest for the Stripfing area.
 In the 2008–09 season, they finished in 15th place and were penultimate.
 They finished the 2009–10 season in tenth place out of twelve clubs.
 In the 2010–11 season, they were runners-up in the 2nd class Marchfeld B behind SV Gänserndorf.
 In the 2011–12 season, they were able to become champions of the 2nd class Marchfeld without defeat and thus rise to the seventh-class 1st class.

 In the first season in the 1st Class North they also did not lose a single game and were promoted to the sixth highest division, the Gebietsliga, as champions in 2013.
 There they were able to continue their run of success and as champions of the Gebietsliga Nord/Nordwest they were promoted to the 2nd Landesliga after only one season in 2014.
 This was also the end of the march of stripfing, the 2014–15 season ended in fifth place in the 2nd Landesliga Ost, four points behind champions FCM Traiskirchen.